 Brightness

-We use a light meter to measure the brightness of each of the projectors in a darkened room and ambient (normal room) lighting.
+We use a light meter to measure the brightness of each of the projectors in a darkened room and in normal lighting conditions.

 Ease of use